The Center for Arts in Medicine offers annual study abroad and travel opportunities for undergraduate and graduate students:

 The annual Theatre for Health Education residencies bring critical health information to middle and high school students in Franklin county.
 A team of Center for Arts in Medicine faculty, health professionals, and arts and health students travel to Franklin County and work in residence in the schools to address current issues identified by community leaders and partners.
 These issues have included reproductive health, self-esteem, intimate partner violence, and violence prevention.
 In the Spring 2014, the team began conducting a new phase of study to assess the impact of theatre for health education and health literacy in rural Florida, by conducting focus groups among students, faculty and administrators.
 We also facilitated the coordination of a high school mentorship group who were interested in engaging arts-based methodologies to enhance health and safety among middle school students.

-Visit this page again soon for information about travelling to Franklin County in the spring of 2015.
+Visit this page again soon for information about travelling to Franklin County.

-A team of dancers from the Center for Arts in Medicine, the UF School of Theatre and Dance, Gibney Dance, and the Mark Morric Dance Group will be travelling to Rwanda in December of 2016 to further our work with the Twa village in Western Rwanda.
+A team of dancers from the Center for Arts in Medicine, the UF School of Theatre and Dance, Gibney Dance, and the Mark Morric Dance Group will be travelling to Rwanda each year to further our work with the Twa village in Western Rwanda.
 We will be working on professionalizing the Amahoro Dance Troupe, as a way of enhancing quality of life for the village and addressing longstanding discimination against the Twa people of this region.